mrakgr/The-Spiral-Language/readme.md

 Here is a `wrap'` for recursive types.

-The next compount combinator is `alt`, but there is a lot to be said about it.
+The next compound combinator is `alt`, but there is a lot to be said about it.
 For now, let's make a few tests to demonstrate how pickler combinators are supposed to be used.

 The following should be in `main`.